 How Do Director’s Loans Work?

 A director’s loan, in short, is borrowing money from the company by the director.
+Directors loans are a common way for directors or shareholders to access company funds, but they must be properly managed and reported.

 There are many limits to the loan, though.
 Also called a shareholder loan, this encompasses any money taken out that isn’t wages or dividends.
+Director’s loans are not considered a business expense and cannot be deducted as such.

 That’s true in so far as the loan is not a payment.
 If the cash is a payment for Division 7A purposes, fringe benefits tax will apply.
 This is also called a benefit in kind.
 In this case, Division 7A does not apply to the loan amount.
 For instance: